djavorszky/danfromit/content/posts/2018-in-review/index.md

 This year I went all-in on Docker, and moderately immersed myself in Kubernetes.

-Docker appeals to me on a fundamental level - abstracting the execution of the environment from the actual environment in a small, easily sharable package is brilliant.
+Docker appeals to me on a fundamental level - abstracting the execution of the environment from the actual environment in a small, easily shareable package is brilliant.
 Adding to that the mentality of statelessness (i.e. extra data needed by your app to operate) opened a lot of opportunities.

 It also lead me to the world of container orchestration systems like Swarm, and eventually Kubernetes, which can take a bunch of containers and keep them alive.
 If they die, restart them.
 If the server dies, schedule them onto other nodes.
-Of course I'm over-simplifying what Swarm and Kubernetes can do, but this is the primary benefit that I saw in the beginning.
+Of course, I'm over-simplifying what Swarm and Kubernetes can do, but this is the primary benefit that I saw in the beginning.

 If we combine the statelessness of the containers with what Kubernetes (and, of course, Swarm) can do to keep them alive, we can remove humans from the operations side to allow them to work on more meaningful things, instead of just toiling away on keeping services alive.